mpascucci/AST-image-processing/docs/index.md

 If you have Docker installed in your system you can follow the [instructions for building a docker image](https://github.com/mpascucci/AST-image-processing/tree/master/docker).
 Otherwise, the following explains how to compile the source code.

+The software has been tested on Yosemite MacOS and Ubuntu 20.10.
+The typical install time is 15 minutes (but may vary depending on download speed).

 ### Requirements
 Building the library and the examples requires the following software installed on the system.
 - OpenCV (>4.0.1)